aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/hiding-and-showing-rows-and-columns/_index.md

 ### **Hiding Rows and Columns**

 Developers can hide a row or column by calling the [**HideRow**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/hiderow/) and [**HideColumn**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/hidecolumn/) methods of the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) collection respectively.
-Both methods take the row and column index as a parameter to hide the specific row or column.
+Both methods take the row or column index as a parameter to hide the specific row or column.

 ```c++
 #include <iostream>